 If a client requests a hostname specified in a certificate map, the load balancer serves the certificates mapped to that hostname.
 Otherwise, the load balancer serves the primary certificate.
 For more information, see Certificate selection logic.

 A certificate map entry is a list of certificates served for a specific domain name.
 You can define different sets of certificates for different domain names, such as domains or subdomains.
 For example, you can upload an ECDSA and an RSA certificate and map them to the same domain name.
 When a client connects to that domain name, the load balancer negotiates the type of certificate to serve to the client during the handshake.

 Certificate Manager lets you prove ownership of domains for which you want to issue Google-managed certificates as described in the following table.

 |Load balancer authorization||DNS authorization|

 |Setup complexity||Does not require additional configuration steps or changes to your DNS configuration.||Requires you to create a DNS authorization and add its corresponding CNAME record to your DNS configuration.|

 |Network security||The load balancer must be fully accessible from the internet on port 443, including the DNS configuration for all domains served by the certificate.
 Does not work with other configurations.||Works with high-complexity configurations, such as ports other than 443 and CDN layers in front of the target proxy.|

 |Provisioning speed||You can provision certificates only after the load balancer has been fully set up and is serving network traffic.||You can provision certificates in advance, before the target proxy is ready to serve network traffic.|

-See Domain authorizations for Google-managed certificates to understand how Certificate Manager verifies domain ownership using each method.
+To understand how Certificate Manager verifies domain ownership by using each method, see Domain authorizations for Google-managed certificates.